No, you shouldn’t do that. You can surely expect the unexpected (I mean a disaster) in case you don’t follow the safety regulations.

 You also want to keep people away from the generator to avoid any misfortune accidents.
 That is why it is recommended to provide a clear warning that everybody can see.

-Ans: The sound you hear from the generator is the sound of the exhaust gasses leaving the machine.
+The sound that comes out of your generator is usually the sound of the exhaust gasses leaving the machine.
 The more power a generator produces, the louder its noise will be.
-A generator that produces 50 kilowatts will have noise levels of around 85 decibels.
+A generator that produces 50 kilowatts usually has a noise level of around 85 decibels.

-3. What kind of sheds can be used for running a generator?
+Q. What kind of sheds can I use for running a generator?

-Ans: The best option for generator sheds is made from plastic or thoroughly treated wood.
-It should also have collapsible walls on at least two sides, enough space for ventilation, and easy accessibility to every part.
+The most commonly used material for generator sheds is thoroughly treated wood or plastic.
+It is paramount to install collapsible walls on (at least on 2 sides), keep enough ventilation space, and ensure easy accessibility to every part.